telerik/blazor-docs/components/grid/editing/overview.md

     * Another case when you may need to insert items through the grid state is when you use [OnRead with grouping]({%slug components/grid/manual-operations%}#grouping-with-onread).
 In such cases the Grid is bound to an `object`, not to a particular model.
 As a result, it can't create new items for you and errors may be thrown.
 A workaround might be [invoking Edit/Insert through the grid state]({%slug grid-state%}#initiate-editing-or-inserting-of-an-item) and creating the object with your own code.

 * While editing, the Grid creates a **copy of your original object** which has a **different reference**.
 You receive that copy in the `OnUpdate` event handler.
 The `OnEdit` event receives the original item from the pristine `Data` collection, because it is a cancellable event and fires before the grid logic creates the copy.
 The built-in editors and [editor templates]({%slug grid-templates-editor%}) receive the copy for their `context` that the grid will create after `OnEdit`.
+    * For the Grid to successfully create a copy of the original object, all properties must have а setter and must not be `readonly`.
+Otherwise, editing may stop working.

 * If you want to pre-populate values to the user, see the [Setting default values in new row]({%slug grid-kb-default-value-for-new-row%}) KnowledgeBase article.